Les Bleus nearly caused a shock in Dunedin. Can they go one better in Wellington?

 How to watch the match from wherever you are

-Away from home on Saturday morning?
+Away from home this morning?
 That’s where a VPN (or Virtual Private Network) can come to the rescue.

 Almost all streaming platforms have geo-restrictions, which means they’ll only work in a certain country.
 A VPN, however, provides a simple and safe way around this by re-routing your online traffic via remote servers.
 This means you can effectively alter your device’s location and unlock your usual streaming services from anywhere in the world.